When it comes to meeting Gen Z’s food cravings, fast delivery isn’t a “nice to have.” It’s an absolute must.

 The data that’s available shows a portrait of a generation that isn’t willing to sit patiently for the kitchen stove to reach a boil.
 Recent findings by Marchex show that 60 percent of 18-to-24 year olds will hang up a phone immediately if a business doesn’t answer right away.
 And if that doesn’t convince you of the need for speed, 39 percent of today’s Gen Zers are clamoring for one-hour delivery by drone, according to at least one marketing study by RR Donnelley.
 “Let that sink in”, as they like to say these days.

 In all fairness, plenty of businesses seem to be answering the call for faster food service with appropriate, five-alarm vigor.
-YUM!, the multinational food conglomerate that owns the Taco Bell, KFC and Pizza Hut quick-service food franchises, recently announced a partnership with GrubHub that would “test and roll out online ordering for pickup and delivery to thousands of participating U.S. restaurants," according to QSR.
+YUM!, the multinational food conglomerate that owns the Taco Bell, KFC and Pizza Hut quick-service food franchises, recently announced a partnership with GrubHub that would “test and roll out online ordering for pickup and delivery to thousands of participating U.S. restaurants' menu items," according to QSR.

 Of course “speedy delivery” isn’t the only factor restaurants need to consider when engaging Gen Z. Dig a little deeper into the research and you’ll uncover some interesting tidbits: While Gen Zers are more price-conscious than Millennials, they’re also mindful about healthy eating choices with just as much potential for spending power.
 As reported by Nielsen, Gen Zers are likely the most health-conscious food consumers in American history.
 Indeed, as it turns out, Gen Zers are fueling a market for tofu, seitan and other types of “fake meat” –a market expected to climb to $5.2 billion by 2020, according to Business Insider.